Call us at: 561-736-2377

 Like plastic surgery, insurance does not usually cover treatment done for purely cosmetic reasons.
 However, treatment that is needed to repair broken or decayed teeth, or to replace existing restorations that are defective may qualify for some insurance reimbursement.
 To learn more about fees, finance options, and insurance, click here.

 The answer to this question is, "it depends."
 In some cases, orthodontic treatment (braces) is the best approach.
-And, today we can offer 6-Month Braces in our office.
+And, today we offer 6-Month Braces and Invisalign Clear Braces in our office.
 However, in some cases of misaligned (crooked) teeth, other methods may be used.
 Porcelain Veneers are a breakthrough procedure that can help correct this problem.
 Spaces (gaps) and crowding can also be corrected with Veneers.
 In some cases, Bonding can be used effectively.
-To learn more, click on Porcelain Veneers or 6-Month Braces.
+To learn more, click on Porcelain Veneers, 6-Month Braces, or Invisalign.

 Small chips or fractures can often be repaired with a "bonding" procedure.
 A tooth colored material is used to recreate the lost tooth structure.
 The color and shape are blended to match the natural tooth.
 The result is undetectable and restores your smile.
 In some cases, veneers may be needed.
 To learn more, click on Bonding.